fuzzylogicxx/fuzzylogic/posts/fuzzy-logic-laurence-hughes-feb-23-clyde-built-radio.md

 mainImage.isAnchor: false
 draft: false
 ---
-I recently made a first visit to [Clyde Built Radio’s](https://www.clydebuiltradio.com/) station at the Barras market, having recorded previous shows at home.
-I really enjoyed it.
-What a great little space!
+Having pre-recorded previous shows, I recently made a first visit to [Clyde Built Radio’s](https://www.clydebuiltradio.com/) station at the Barras market for a live show and really enjoyed it.
+It’s such a great location and it was a nice change to spin records on a Sunday morning.
 ---

 {% if app.environment == "production" %}